microsoft/knossos-ksc/doc/functional-programming.md

 #### Python statement-based

-Python can imperatively create an array by appending values.
+Python can imperatively create an list by appending values.

 ```python
 def h1(n):